pronovic/apologies/DEVELOPER.md

 - run docs -o: Build the Sphinx documentation and open in a browser
 - run release: Tag and release the code, triggering GHA to publish artifacts
 - run sim: Run a simulation to see how well different character input sources behave

+The Python interpreter version is controlled by the .python-version file.
+To test with a different version of Python temporarily, set $UV_PYTHON in your shell, and execute 'run install'.
+Make sure to unset and reinstall when done.
 ```

 ## Running the Simulation